MantavyaD/Microsoft-Engage-Mantavya/README.md

 All the features and UI/UX has been developed from the scratch, using libraries and APIs, did not use any iframes and serviecs.
 A lot of effort has been made to build the project.

 ## Learnings and Outcomes
+I gained considerable exposure to the whereabouts of a live project.
-Understanding the requirements to curate the best possible solution for the given problem statement, compared various techstacks on the basis of performance, efficiency,
+This project has helped me develop an insight into the field of software development, from understanding the requirements to curate the best possible solution for the given problem statement to building a functional Web Application using [Agile Methodology.](#agile-methodology)

+Being a beginner in Web Development, I learnt new languages, frameworks and worked on new platforms.
+I chose Nodejs for the backend as it is efficient, light weight and has a growing community, Reactjs for the UI/UX as it is fast, has rich user-interfaces and simple to use.

+During the journey, I learnt from the leaders at Microsoft about, *Design Thinking*, *Agile Concepts*, and also got insights about great culture of Microsoft.

 ## Agile Methodology
 The development of this project has been done using **Agile Methodology.**
+Basicall I divided my time into 4-5 days Scrum Sprints wherein the each sprint focussed on 3 aspects: Feature Addition, UI/UX and bug fixing.
+So I developed the application working on backend and frontend simultaneously.
+Also I took suggestions and feedback from my mentors and used my application to communicate with my friends which helped me to getter a better idea of the bugs and other functional needs.

 ## Functional Features
+- One on One Call.
+- Group Meetings.
+- Chat feature.
+- Audio and Video controls.
+- User Authentication.
+- Screen Sharing.

 </td>
 </tr>
 </table>

-# Live Demo
+# Demo
-The Live working Demo of the Teams Clone web application can be found [here](http://ms-team-clone.herokuapp.com/).
+The Live website of the Teams Clone web application can be found [here](http://ms-team-clone.herokuapp.com/).
 ## Guide
 - Sign-in/ Sign-up using a valid email-id and password which should be atleast 6 characters
 - Allow the application to use your microphone and camera.